 - Seat (Saddle).
 The seat is obviously where you sit.
 Its size, shape, and padding thickness varies depending on the type and size of the bike.
 The seat is easily replaced or adjusted on any bike, and most manufacturers offer covers for additional padding if your seat is uncomfortably thin.

 - Seat tube, stay, and post.
-The seat tube is the part of the frame that joins the seat post to the pedal and leans toward the rear of the bike.
+The seat tube is part of the frame that joins the seat post to the pedal and leans toward the rear of the bike.
 The stay connects the seat tube with the rear wheel, and the post is the part that attaches the seat to the bike.

 - Brake.
-The brakes are comprised of a cable, pads, and caliper and return springs.
+Bike brakes are comprised of a cable, pads, caliper, and return springs.
 When activated, the pads press against the wheels to stop the bike.
 The cable transmits the pressure that activates the brakes.

 - Down tube.
 The down tube connects the pedal mechanism to the head tube.
-This is the longest tube on the bike and important for your ride height.
+This is the longest tube on the bike and is important for your ride height.

 - Wheels.
 The wheels are a complex component of the bike.
 They have many parts, including the spoke, tire valve, tire, hub, and rim.
 The hub and rim make up the metal wheel and are connected by the spokes.
 The tire fits around the frame in the same way that a car tire fits.
 Tires vary in width, thickness, and tread pattern to accommodate different terrain.
 The tire valve is the small extension that is used to place air in the tire and trap it there.
 A bike pump fills the tires.

 If you want storage, you have many options.
 You can place a carrier on the back that allows you to strap bags or boxes to your bike.
 A water bottle clip is usually placed on the frame beneath you but within reach.
 There are attachable bags and baskets that come in various sizes to accommodate different loads.
 Remember that the size of your bike and tires affects the weight capacity.
 I love a kickstand.